vippsas/vipps-recurring-api/vipps-login-recurring-howitworks.md

 <!-- START_METADATA
 ---
-title: How It Works with Vipps Login
+title: How it works with Vipps Login
 sidebar_position: 15
 ---
 END_METADATA -->

-# Vipps Login + Vipps Recurring: How It Works
+# How it works with Vipps Login

 <!-- START_COMMENT -->